 ODIN provides separate scores for a country’s data coverage and data openness that target specific stages of the data value chain to understand the evolution of data from collection to analysis, dissemination, use, and the final impact of data on decision making.
 Data coverage gaps identify issues primarily in data collection and governance in the earlier stages of the data value chain, while data openness gaps identify dissemination issues, such as open formats and licensing issues that affect data use and impact.

-Figure 7 shows changes in coverage and openness scores between the last 2 rounds -- 2020 and 2022 -- for the 183 countries assessed in both rounds.
-(These values differ from those reported in Figure 2 because Figure 7 includes 18 countries that did not appear in one or more earlier rounds.
+Figure 7 shows changes in coverage and openness scores between the last 2 rounds -- 2020 and 2022 -- for the 185 countries assessed in both rounds.
+(These values differ from those reported in Figure 2 because Figure 7 includes 20 countries that did not appear in one or more earlier rounds.
 It does not include countries that appeared in 2022 for the first time.)
-The median coverage score dropped by 1.6 points, while the median openness score increased by 1.8 points.
-However, changes in the ODIN methodology in 2022 contributed about 1.6 points to the increase in the openness score.
+The median coverage score dropped by 0.8 points, while the median openness score increased by 0.6 points.

 Figure 7.
 Median coverage and openness scores, 2020 and 2022